allspan/allspan/README.md

 # ⤚Allspan⤙
 Naming and access control spanning every user and every service

+## About
+Allspan is yet only an imaginary project.
+Probably doable.
+Figuring that out is the [first task](https://github.com/allspan/allspan/issues/1) - discussion welcome!

 ## Project scope
 Sharing should be easy, without requiring several steps and up- and downloading of the whole file contents.
 Allow privacy, by not requiring users to leak data or metadata, and become part of as big as practical anonymity set.